 SARPcheck Phase I is when an eligible Operator has undergone a SARPcheck audit (as specified in Section 10) with pending non-compliances and is finalised by the audit Closing Meeting.
-The Operator has the right to request to not be listed on the Phase I registry.
-If the Operator selects not to be listed, an anonymous entry will be entered without the Operator's name.
+The not to be listed, an anonymous entry will be entered without the Operator's name.